bradwayne/liri-node-app/README.md

        a) Artist - the artist or band
        b) Song - the song you just searched
        c) Link - an html link to the song or snippet of song
-       d) Album - the album the this song can be found on
+       d) Album - the album this song can be found on

 3) node liri.js movie-this "movie to search here" After you input your movie search, node will display the following information